Wahoo KICKR turbo trainer review (2020): Wahoo's best smart trainer offers a more realistic ride and increased precision without spin down

 Wahoo KICKR review (2020) TL;DR: Wahoo managed to improve on its already excellent KICKR smart trainer and not only made it more precise but also more realistic to ride thanks to the new AXIS feet.

-Good as rival products from Garmin spin-off TacX are, the new KICKR is likely to dominate the market in the coming months/years, and deservedly so.
+Good as smart trainers from rivals such as Garmin spin-off TacX are, the new KICKR is likely to dominate the turbo trainer market in the coming months/years, and deservedly so.
 Wahoo really stepped its game up with the new KICKR, which is in an achievement in itself as the previous iteration was already an extremely capable piece of home gym equipment already.

 • Buy the new Wahoo KICKR Smart Trainer for £999.99 at Wahoo